-Within Gloucestershire, Dr Anita Takwale is the hair and nail specialist.
-She provides a secondary and tertiary hair and nails referral service for the South West.
+Dr Anita Takwale is the hair and nail specialist in Gloucestershire.
+She also provides a secondary and tertiary hair and nails referral service for the South West.

-The service covers a wide variety of support for hair and nail conditions, and includes facilities for Diphencyprone immunotherapy (for alopecia areata), hair microscopy, and medical photography, as well as strong links with a dermatopathologist with an interest in hair and nail disease.
+The service includes a wide variety of support for hair and nail conditions, as well as facilities for Diphencyprone immunotherapy (for alopecia areata), hair microscopy, and medical photography.
+The service benefits from strong links with a dermatopathologist with an interest in hair and nail disease.

-In addition to this, Anita holds a private clinic at the Nuffield Health Hospital every Wednesday afternoon for general dermatology, skin cancer and nail problems.
+In addition to this, Dr Takwale holds a private clinic at the Nuffield Health Hospital every Wednesday afternoon for general dermatology, skin cancer and nail problems.
 To discuss the Nuffield Health option, please contact us on 01242 246519 or 01242 246500.

 Scalp hair is a key component of how we express our personalities and perceive our self-image and so hair loss can have a significant impact on our well-being and quality of life.
 Yet, 82 out of every thousand individuals are diagnosed with scalp and hair disorders [Rea et al. 1976].
 This can present in multiple forms; from a small patch of hair loss to excessive hair shedding; and from minor changes to severe inflammation potentially resulting in discomfort and permanent hair loss.
 To establish the correct diagnosis requires careful assessment of the patient’s history and examination findings, sometimes supplemented by appropriate investigations.
 Patients are commonly referred for specialist dermatology review either to establish a diagnosis or for advice on therapy.